top of page

 Making it great day out of visiting the Museum of Modern Art, NYC by combining two NYC hot spots into one adventure, with some possible activities in between depending on your time.
 Two great spots to pair into one unique experience are the MoMA and Roosevelt Tram, I will outline how to do this for the best use of time.
 On a summer 2024 trip this is exactly what I did with my oldest son, and we really enjoyed out Midtown Manhattan experience.

 Need some great art in your life?
 As far as collections of famous paintings in NYC, this museum is at the top of every list.
-Rival of the MET and Natural History Museum, these are the top 3 most visited museums of NYC.
+Rival of the MET and Natural History Museum, these top 3 most visited museums of NYC attract a crowd for a reason.
 The MET receives more than 6 million people each year.
 The Natural History Museum comes in second with 5 million visitors a year.
 And the MoMA sees 3 million yearly.
 On recent trips I indulged in the MET and got lost among Egyptian, Greek, and Roman art.
 On this trip I needed some Van Gogh and impressionistic pieces in my life.
-It's been a while since I've walked through the galleries of these very exclusive collections.
-I planned 3 hours at the museum, and two hours on Roosevelt Island, with an hour and a half in between for Central Park and some sights along the way.
-We move pretty fast, and the weather outside was beautiful!
-Feel free to adapt to meet your time and weather needs.
+My kids recently asked me "did you know Starry Night is in NYC, how come we've never seen it?"
+The reality is, I've been and my two oldest went as smaller children but didn't remember.

 MoMA Logistics: Each floor has a time zone.